Skip to main content

 • Mac Address: optional, a comma-separated list of the MAC address(es) assigned to the asset.

-• Vlan: optional, denotes the VLAN information for the asset.
+• Vlan: optional, a comma-separated list of the VLAN tag(s) assigned to the asset.

 • Port: optional, denotes the port where the asset listens to.